Robert Kibaara

-Robert Kibaara is a Kenyan businessman, banker and corporate executive, who serves as the chief executive officer at Housing Finance Group of Kenya, the holding company of Housing Finance Company of Kenya, a commercial bank in that East African country.
+Robert Kibaara is a Kenyan businessman, banker and corporate executive, who is the chief executive officer at Housing Finance Group of Kenya, the holding company of Housing Finance Company of Kenya, a commercial bank in that East African country.
 He assumed his current position in December 2018.

 Before his current appointment, he was a banking executive at NIC Bank, before it merged with Commercial Bank of Africa to form NCBA Bank Kenya.

 Early life and education

 Kibaara was born in Kenya circa 1974.
 He was raised in a polygamous family, with one father, three mothers and 30 children.
 His father died in 1988 and his mother died in 1995.

 He holds a Bachelor of Banking and Finance, awarded by the University of Sunderland in the United Kingdom.
 He also holds a Diploma in Marketing, obtained from the Chartered Institute of Marketing, in the United Kingdom.
 In addition, he holds a Master of Business Administration, awarded by the Edinburgh Business School.